SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

 As shown in the table, our evaluation on GenEval further validates the strengths of SRUM, particularly in the challenging domain of object counting.
 SRUM attains the highest score of 0.83 in Counting, surpassing both the base model and the SFT baseline.
-Crucially, this superior performance in numerical generation aligns perfectly with our previous results on T2I-CompBench.
+Crucially, this superior performance in numerical generation aligns with our previous results on T2I-CompBench.
 This consistency across benchmarks underscores our method's reliable improvement in processing quantitative information.
 By excelling at a complex task like counting while retaining proficiency in simpler ones, the model demonstrates strong in-domain generalization.
-This confirms that the targeted enhancements by SRUM are transferable improvement.

-\textbf{In-Domain Knowledge-based Generalization}.
-Following this, we explore whether our method holds a distinct advantage for the task of reasoning generation, a current area of focus in the community.
-Consequently, we designed an experiment wherein we train the model on one category of prompts from the WISE Benchmark and perform in-domain evaluations on the remaining two categories.
-This method allows us to construct three distinct evaluation sets for a thorough analysis of the model's generalization capabilities.
+This confirms that the targeted enhancements by SRUM are transferable. \textbf{In-Domain Knowledge-based Generalization}.
+Following this, we explore whether our method holds a distinct advantage for reasoning-based generation, a current area of focus in the community.
+We train the model on one category of prompts from the WISE benchmark and perform in-domain evaluations on the remaining two categories.
+This protocol yields three distinct evaluation sets for analyzing the model's generalization capabilities.

-As illustrated in~\Cref{fig:wise}, selecting any single group for training generally enhances the image generation performance of the other two groups.
-This improvement is consistent across both standard and CoT reasoning paradigms.
-It shows that the SRUM can promote generalization in the knowledge field, so that the generation can better fit the instruction semantics at the knowledge level.